jamielob/native-transitions/packages/native-transitions-components/README.md

+#Native Transitions Components
+Components for use with the `native-transitions` and `native-transitions-stylus` packages.

 ##ntBackButton
-A handy header bar back button component that uses the Ionicons package
+A back button component that uses the Ionicons package

 ```
 	meteor add pagebakers:ionicons